Debra Nipp OTR/L, C-AAIs

 Karin received her Bachelors in OT from USC in 1999 and her Masters in OT from Tufts in 2001.
 She has been co-director at PlaySpace Therapy since 2021.

-Karin has certification in advanced practice for swallowing and intervention through the California Board of Occupational Therapy (CBOT) and certification as a Level 1 handwriting specialist through Handwriting Without Tears (HWT).
-Her most recent post graduate work (June 2023) includes certification in Ayers Sensory integration, including advanced training in the administration, scoring, and interpretation of the comprehensive measures of sensory integration, including the EASI and SPM.
+Karin has certification in advanced practice for swallowing and intervention through the California Board of Occupational Therapy (CBOT) and certification in Neonatal Oral Motor Assessments/NOMAS, She is a Level 1 handwriting specialist through Handwriting Without Tears (HWT).
+In June 2023, she received her certification in Ayers Sensory integration, including advanced training in the administration, scoring, and interpretation of the comprehensive measures of sensory integration, including the EASI and SPM.

 Karin has a strong interest in working with children who have participation challenges with feeding, using the Sequential Oral Sensory (SOS) Approach to Feeding, and sensory integration, praxis, and motor related challenges, using the Ayres Sensory Integration (ASI) intervention.